List of Prisoner episodes

 Prisoner (known internationally as Prisoner: Cell Block H and Caged Women) is an Australian soap opera created by Reg Watson, and was produced by the Reg Grundy Organisation for Network Ten.
 The series was set primarily within the fictional Wentworth Detention Centre, and filmed at Network Ten Studios Melbourne, located in the suburb of Nunawading.

-The airdates listed below are from ATV0/10 Australia, in Melbourne, the series' regional network.
+The airdates listed below are the correct run of episodes per season as shown on ATV0/10 Australia in Melbourne, the series' regional network.
+Airdates for episodes varied in other Australian states.